sueszli/osue/exams/2022/exam 2/exam report summary.md

 ## About this exam

-80 points are acheivable in total consisting of:
+80 points are acheivable in total consisting of: [CONFIRMED]

 - 30 points for the theoretical questions
-- 50 points for the coding exercise (10 + 20 + 20 for each question) - CONFIRMED
+- 50 points for the coding exercise (10 + 20 + 20 for each question)

-Point deductions for wrong answers on theoretical questions:
+Point deductions for wrong answers on theoretical questions: [CONFIRMED]

 - the theoretical questions are asked in a multiple choice format (each question can have one or more correct answers)
+- questions have 3-6 possible answers
-- for each wrong answer on an individual question, points are deducted from the theoretical part only but not from the coding exercise
+- for each wrong answer on an individual question, points are deducted for that individual question only but not from the coding exercise
 - you can't get less than 0 points for the theoretical questions in total

-Total number of theoretical questions: 15 - CONFIRMED
+Total number of theoretical questions: 15 [CONFIRMED]

 <br><br><br>